Arianna M. Varuolo-Clarke, M.S.

 Prior to beginning my Ph.D., I earned my M.S. at the School of Marine and Atmospheric Science at Stony Brook University where I was advised by Kevin Reed.
 During my M.S.
 I sought to understand global climate models ability to simulate the northerly extent of precipitation associated with the North American monsoon.

-Email: ariannav at ldeo dot columbia dot edu
+Email: avclarke at ucar dot edu